 The initial visits will typically involve planning how the radiation therapy is to be administered.
 At this point the radiation oncologist determines the exact area to be irradiated, and the type and dose of radiation that will be used.

-The dose of radiation is usually divided into several smaller doses, called fractions.
+The dose of radiation can be given all at once, but it is usually divided into several smaller doses, called fractions.
 This is done as the time between doses (fractions) allow the normal cells to recover from the radiation induced damage.
 This ultimately reduces side effects and allows a higher total dose of radiation to be safely used.
-For most skin cancers a total of 10-25 fractions of radiation treatment are administered.
-The radiation therapy is administered by a specially trained radiation therapist, and each fraction usually takes 15-20 minutes to administer.
-Fractions are usually given on a daily basis (Monday-Friday); hence a full treatment course can take between 2-5 weeks to complete.
+For most skin cancers a total of 10–25 fractions of radiation treatment are administered.
+The radiation therapy is administered by a specially trained radiation therapist, and each fraction usually takes 15–20 minutes to administer.
+Fractions are usually given on a daily basis (Monday to Friday); hence a full treatment course can take between 2–5 weeks to complete.